eriqande/CKMRpop/README.md

 The following shows an example of the use of CKMRpop for an example life history.

-# Full documentation
+## Online documentation

-All the package documentation and vignettes are available in [pkgdown](https://pkgdown.r-lib.org/) format at
+The package documentation and vignettes are available in [pkgdown](https://pkgdown.r-lib.org/) format at
 <https://eriqande.github.io/CKMRpop/>